 Resident Opportunity and Self Sufficiency Service Coordinator Program

-The Resident Opportunity and Self Sufficiency Service Coordinator Program provides grants to fund Service Coordinators to assist residents of public and Indian housing in making progress towards economic self-sufficiency, including the provision of job training, employment, adult education, housing, and health resources.
+The Resident Opportunity and Self Sufficiency Service Coordinator Program provides grants to fund service coordinators to assist residents of public and Indian housing in making progress towards economic self-sufficiency, including the provision of job training, employment, adult education, housing, and health resources.
+In the case of elderly/disabled residents, the service coordinator links them to supportive services which enables them to age and remain in place.

 - Assess the needs of public housing residents

-- Coordinate with local service providers to meet resident needs
+- Coordinate with local service providers and/or provide direct services to meet resident needs

 - Provide case management and coaching